Authoritarianism and Authoritativeness: How to tell them apart

 It's not a question of goodness or badness, but of understanding how even the most well-intentioned person can fall into the traps of mechanistic thinking, which is the most prevalent one (I'm talking about at least 99% of people!).

-"enemy", not realizing that they too are experiencing and judging certain situations based on this quality of thought... and so there is no way out.
+Whoever is a victim is quick to point the finger at his own "enemy", not realizing that they too are experiencing and judging certain situations based on their quality of thought... which provides no way out.

 On the other hand, authority is not just a choice, but something that must be understood, learned, and implemented with consistency and awareness.